Ben Johnston (Scottish musician): Career

-Having previously played drums with schoolfriend Simon Neil and brother James Johnston in a band called Skrewfish in 1995, Simon moved to Glasgow whilst Ben and James stayed in Ayrshire.
-They were soon discovered by manager Dee Bahl and then signed to Beggars Banquet in 2001.
+Having previously played drums with schoolfriend Simon Neil and brother James Johnston in a band called Skrewfish in 1995, Simon moved to Glasgow while the brothers stayed in Ayrshire.
+They were discovered by manager Dee Bahl and then signed to Beggars Banquet in 2001.
 Johnston plays drums when the conceptual rock duo Marmaduke Duke plays live.
-When Ben was in College he fronted a Rage Against the Machine tribute band Raj Against The Shereen as revealed in an interview with Biffy Clyro at Reading Festival where they (Biffy Clyro) performed a cover version of the song "Killing in the Name".
+When he was in college he fronted a Rage Against the Machine tribute band Raj Against The Shereen, as revealed in an interview with Biffy Clyro at Reading Festival where they (Biffy Clyro) performed a cover version of the song "Killing in the Name".

 Personal life

-Ben is married to Louise Johnston and they live together in Ayrshire with their son Ross.
-He is a fan of Scottish football club Kilmarnock.
+Johnston is a fan of Scottish football club Kilmarnock.
 In January 2011 was asked by the club to take part in the half time 'Cross Bar Challenge'.
 He scored on Soccer AM whilst sporting a Kilmarnock F.C. strip.
-Ben also took part in Kilmarnock F.C.'s pre season open day football match, alongside James and Simon, with Ben kicking off the match.
+Johnston also took part in Kilmarnock F.C.'s pre season open day football match, alongside his band mates, with Johnston kicking off the match.